Universal-Team/db/docs/_ds/nds-bootstrap.md

   <ul dir="auto">

-  <li>No new multiplayer issues have been found so far.
-The same issues that have
+  <li>No new wireless communication issues have been found so far.
+The same issues
-  occurred since the release which has improved WiFi stability will still occur.</li>
+  that have occurred since the release which has improved wireless stability will still occur.</li>

   <li>DMA ROM reads and NAND save R/W will still have arm7 run the FAT code while
   on the main loop.</li>